 In a separate bowl, combine flour, salt, baking soda and powder.

 Gradually add flour mixture to butter mixture.
 Mixing until just combined.

-Stir in grated summer squash.
+Stir in grated summer squash and buttermilk.

 Pour batter into bundt pan, and tap on the counter to remove air bubbles.